How Do We Perform In Everyday Life?

 You could be presenting an idealized version of yourself or a weak, less intimidating one.
 Either way, you're trying to preserve yourself in a society built on appearances.

-Trivers describes the latter as “deceiving down,” a survival mechanism commonly found in the animal kingdom and frequently exhibited by humans in competitive situations:
+Why would you ever present a less-than-perfect yourself?
+Gee, I dunno, have you ever found it helpful to play dumb to avoid scrutiny or act childish for more attention?
+Trivers describes the behavior as “deceiving down,” a survival mechanism also found in the animal kingdom and frequently exhibited by humans in competitive situations:

 Trivers, “Self-Deception in Everyday Life” 167